 According to the vegetation map (Appendix D) the vegetation that would have been present on the site is Groot Brak Dune Strandveld.
 This type of vegetation is classified as Endangered in the Western Cape in terms of NEMBA National list of Ecosystems that are threatened and in need of protection.
-The site transformed and disturbed due to previous developments with no natural vegetation remaining.
+The site is transformed and disturbed due to previous developments with no natural vegetation remaining.
 Refer to site Photos (Appendix C).

 The Water Resources Map (Appendix D) show that the proposed site does not fall within any wetlands/ watercourses on rivers.
 The sea is located more than 1km south of the property.
 The sea lies approximately 1km south of the proposed site.
+BGCMA confirmed that no water resources will be impacted by the proposed construction of the mast.
+(Appendix F1.9.1).